tobias/supersport/README.md

   3. otherwise, the version is incremented by one, and a -SNAPSHOT suffix is appended

+## Why?

+There are some classes of applications where semantic versioning doesn't make sense, and a single incrementing version will suffice (a web app is a good example).

+## Thanks

+Thanks to [Nelson Morris](https://github.com/xeqi/) for the inspiration.

 ## License

 Copyright © 2015 Tobias Crawley